Hochopepper/SwordToShield/CoreRules.md

 - A paralyzed creature is incapacitated and can't move or speak.
 - A paralyzed creature automatically fails Strength and Dexterity saving throws.
 - Attack rolls against the creature have advantage.
-- Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.
+- Any attack that hits the creature deals double damage if the attacker is within 5 feet of the creature.

 ### Petrified
 - A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.